Hooks

 checkpoint-counter.sh Every tool call Fires a checkpoint reminder every 20 tool calls

-post-edit-reminder.sh After file edits Reminds Claude to stay on the current task
+post-edit-reminder.sh After file edits Reminds Claude to finish the current task before starting new work

 Hook Details